 Relevant Facts and Assumptions

 Corporate design/Wireframes should be taken into consideration while designing the user interface.
-Moreover, assuming that the users of this future application, are already the users of the current tools developed by John Deere, there shall be a consistency between existing application and the new application being developed.
+Moreover, assuming that the users of this future application are already using the tools developed by John Deere, there shall be a consistency between existing application and the new application being developed.
 Also, the future users won’t need any training in order to be able to use the application.

 Functional Requirements